Malaysia–Singapore Points of Agreement of 1990: Points of Agreement Supplement

 On 24 May 2010, Malaysian prime minister Najib Razak and his Singaporean counterpart Lee Hsien Loong, after a leaders' retreat in Singapore, announced that the two sides had reached an agreement on outstanding issues concerning the 1990 POA, thus breaking the 20-year-old deadlock.

 Calling it a "supplement" to the 1990 POA, the two governments permanently closed down Tanjong Pagar railway station, and Bukit Timah railway station on 1 July 2011.
 Bus services 160, 170, 950, AC7, CW1, CW2 and CW5 will be beefed up together with several links to Woodlands from Woodlands Checkpoint railway station.
 In addition, the old Bukit Timah railway station will be conserved and Tanjong Pagar railway station will be preserved as a national monument.
-The older tracks has been permanently been demolished except for conserved and preserved areas.
+The older tracks has been permanently demolished except for conserved and preserved areas.

-Khazanah and Temasek Holdings (M-S Pte Ltd) had been established to develop a parcel at Marina Bay (Marina One) which has been tendered out since 19 December 2009, and Bugis (Duo Residences) which has also been tendered out since 10 January 2010.
+Khazanah Nasional and Temasek Holdings (M+S Pte Ltd) had been established to develop a parcel at Marina Bay (Marina One) which has been tendered out since 19 December 2009, and Bugis (Duo Residences) which has also been tendered out since 10 January 2010.